ShobitSuman/Induction-Program/README.md

   Amazed students with live experiments and a fun, hands-on approach to learning.
 His engaging style made complex concepts feel simple and enjoyable.

 - **Dr. Priyadarshini,** Expert in Universal Human Values
   Spoke about how qualities like empathy, honesty, and responsibility are just as important as technical skills in a successful career.
-Her session encouraged students to           think beyond marks and jobs to focus on becoming good human beings.

 - **Sardar Gurcharan Singh Grewal,** member of SGPC and Nankana Sahib Education Trust
   His heartfelt words reminded students to stay humble and value their roots while aiming high in life.